chromium/chromium/components/services/app_service/README.md

     };

+## Registering Publisher

+Once a `Publisher` registers itself to `AppServiceProxy`, the publisher sends a stream of `App`s (calling the `OnApps` API method).
+On the initial registering, the `Publisher` calls `OnApps` with "here's all the apps that I (the `Publisher`) know about", with additional `OnApps` calls made as apps are installed, uninstalled, updated, etc.

+The key recipient of these calls is the AppRegistryCache, which coalesces the updates into AppUpdate objects that are the core way that Consumers of the App Service query the installed apps on the OS and interact with them.

 # App Icon Factory

 Icon data (even compressed as a PNG) is bulky, relative to the rest of the